-- EAP-TLS = TLS Handshake over EAP - EAP-TLS defined by RFC 5216, TLS defined by RFC 2246 - Must have the capability to verify the identity of the peer - Requires deployment of public key infrastructure - Mutual authentication requires X.509 certificates for both, STA and Authentication Server
+- EAP-TLS = TLS Handshake over EAP - EAP-TLS defined by RFC 5216, TLS initially defined by RFC 2246 - Provides the capability to verify the identity of the peer and to generate a Master Key (MK) that can be used for encryption. - Requires deployment of public key infrastructure - Mutual authentication in EAP-TLS requires X.509 certificates for both, STA and Authentication Server - First standardized EAP method, that could be used for RSN - No particular EAP method mandated by RSN - Any method with the ability to derive a Master Key from authentication can be used. - WFA certification covers an extended set of appropriate EAP methods, e.g EAP-TLS, EAP-TTLS, EAP-PEAP, EAP-SIM, EAP-AKA

-802.1X Authentication with EAP-TLS (1)

-802.1X Authentication with EAP-TLS (2)
+IEEE 802.1X authentication with EAP-TLS